Otomakan/Meteor-React-Blog/README.md

 In order to delay the queries without slowing down the page display maybe we should add the queries inside of compoenents which are only loaded when everything is mounted

 [] Improve the searching code and make it adapt to : no similar tag found, find multiple other posts.

+[]Problem with the display flow.
+You should first display the main blog post, then fetch the data for the next

+[] Images have description don' t forget to include that in the alt

+[] Limit the ttle lenghts